payloadcms/payload/packages/payload/README.md

 Check out the [Payload website](https://payloadcms.com/docs/getting-started/what-is-payload) to find in-depth documentation for everything that Payload offers.

+Migrating from v1 to v2?
+Check out the [2.0 Release Notes](https://github.com/payloadcms/payload/releases/tag/v2.0.0) on how to do it.

 ## 🙋 Contributing

 If you want to add contributions to this repository, please follow the instructions in [contributing.md](./CONTRIBUTING.md).